-- Chronic impairment of gas exchange caused by a clinically documented pulmonary disease.
+- Chronic impairment in gas exchange due to a medically documented pulmonary disease.

 Asbestosis is a lung disease caused by excessive breathing in fibers found in asbestos.
 These fibers can produce scar tissue in the lungs, which can create difficulty in allowing the lungs to expand and contract in a normal way.
 The amount of asbestos breathed in and how long the person was exposed to it determines how severe the condition will be.
 In many cases, people with asbestosis won’t show symptoms for up to 20 years after their asbestos exposure.